 Appreciate Your Girlfriends

-The reason that many women cuff themselves to someone during the cold months is because they have a desperate need for companionship.
+The reason that many women cuff themselves to someone during the cold months is that they have a desperate need for companionship.
 Spoiler: You don’t need a romantic partner to be your social support; you likely have it.
 If you’re lucky enough to have a close-knit group of ladies around you, cuff yourself to them rather than some random romantic partner.

 While finding new love may alienate your closest pals, choosing to love them shows you’re in it for the long haul.
 Take this opportunity to strengthen your social relationships.
 Plan girly nights in complete with Netflix, popcorn, and vino, and please, leave all thoughts of romance at the door.

 You really need to take care of your mental health this season, and it may just stop you from cuffing before you’re ready.
 Four out of five people suffering from SAD (Seasonal Affective Disorder) in the US are women, according to Mental Health America.
 What that means is that us ladies are more likely to come down with a case of the winter blues than our male counterparts.
 When you’re feeling low, you’re more likely to search for that miracle cure and, in this case, a relationship.
 Tying yourself down in a relationship is not the answer — not by a long way.

 Instead, you need to take care of yourself rather than expecting someone else to do so.
 Looking after your own state of mental health means recognizing when you need a little help.
 It’s okay to reach out to your loved ones and admit that all is not well.
 After all, there’s a wealth of support, advice, and care out there.
 All you have to do is ask.